 30 minutes prior (Oven should still be on at 400 degrees): Preheat a large saute pan on the stove over high heat.
 In the hot pan, sear the venison evenly until the entire piece of meat is dark brown and crusty.
 Place the venison on a roasting rack in a roasting pan and roast for approximately 20 minutes.
 The internal temperature of the meat should be no more than 115 degrees for a perfect medium rare.
 Once the meat has reached desired temperature, remove from the oven and allow to rest in a warm place for at least 10 minutes.

 To complete the whole meal: In a large saute pan, over medium heat, gently steam the Swiss chard with 2 tablespoons of butter, covering the pot.
 When the chard is appropriately wilted, carve the venison and plate all of the components in the desired fashion, garnishing with the sweet potato straw.

-Recipe courtesy of David Hale, New England Culinary Institute
+Recipe Courtesy David Hale, New England Culinary Institute